 Exploring the complexities of communication through the study of Rhetoric, Mass Media, and Theatre

 Information on resources and facilities for students

+It is my privilege to introduce you to the Department of Communication, Film, and Theatre.
 We are teachers, scholars, and artists committed to exploring the impact of communication across disciplines, cultures, and communities.
-Students appreciate that faculty carefully craft courses and willingly adapt curricular plans to effectively reach students.
-Our teachers also incorporate their research and creative work into the classroom.
 You can learn about recent scholarly and artistic achievements as you look at individual faculty pages.

-Students value Communication Arts and Theatre courses because they focus on active learning, interdisciplinary perspectives, and critical interrogation of everyday life.
-They examine a wide range of disciplines and develop cognitive tools to apply to any career path.
-In addition to structured courses, our students work with faculty on individual and joint research projects that have led to campus and conference presentations, journal articles, books, performances, documentaries, and independent films.
-Of equal importance are internships; recent work includes work with Food and Water Watch, the Philadelphia Eagles, New York Public Theatre’s Shakespeare in the Park, and INTAR.
+Students value Communication, Film, and Theatre courses because they focus on active learning, diverse perspectives, and critical questions about everyday life.
+In every classroom, students examine a wide range of disciplines and develop tools that apply to any career path.
+Outside the classroom, our students work with faculty on individual and joint projects that lead to campus and conference presentations, journal articles, books, performances, documentaries, and independent films.
+Of equal importance are internships; recent experiences include Food and Water Watch, the Erie SeaWolves, Philadelphia Eagles, New York Public Theatre’s Shakespeare in the Park, and INTAR.

-One thing you’ll notice if you visit the Vukovich Center is that we are a noisy bunch; impromptu and informal conversations fill the hallways.
-Learning and advising don’t stop when a class or scheduled appointment ends.
-You’ll find faculty, students, and staff chatting in offices and classrooms, doorways and hallways, and in theatres and studios.
+One thing you will notice if you visit the Vukovich Center is that we are a noisy bunch.
+Learning and advising do not stop when a class or scheduled appointment ends.
+You will find faculty, students, and staff chatting in offices and classrooms, doorways and hallways, and in theatres and studios.
 I invite you to jump in.

 Unique student projects and experiences on campus, in the community and across the globe